elinik0108/HRI_lab/README.md

 # HRI Pepper Sales Assistant

 A Pepper-based sales assistant for a shoe shop.
-Built for the [course name] HRI assignment, [semester].
+Built for the Human Robot Interaction course, 2026.

 ## What it does
 Pepper waits for a customer to approach, asks what shoes they're looking for via